Shahadtm/Shahads.Blog/README.md

 I only used code from sourced mentioned in the course.
 I cited as best I can.
 If there is any plagiarism, it wasn't intentional and I'll happily re-do the project.

+I had fun creating fake blog posts titles and designing the pictures.
+I Hoppe you enjoy it too.

 for surprise---------> click on any link!